 System Identification or Name: This field is filled out automatically.
 It is referenced from the CF2R-MCH-23, which must be completed prior to this document.

 System Location or Area Served: This field is filled out automatically.
-It is referenced from the CF2R-MCH-23, which must be completed prior to this document.System Installation Type: This field is filled out automatically.
+It is referenced from the CF2R-MCH-23, which must be completed prior to this document.

+Indoor Unit Name: This field is filled out automatically.
+It is referenced from the CF2R-MCH-23, which must be completed prior to this document.

+System Installation Type: This field is filled out automatically.
 It is referenced from the CF2R-MCH-23, which must be completed prior to this document.

 Nominal Cooling Capacity (tons) of Condenser: This field is filled out automatically.
 It is referenced from the CF2R-MCH-23, which must be completed prior to this document.